-Our “top candidate” approach identified a total of 117 candidate exome contigs out of a total of 86,566 contigs.
-These contigs contained 801 top-candidate SNPs (out of 1,098,930 SNPs) that were strongly associated with these environments and likely either causal or tightly linked to a causal locus.
-These top candidate SNPs were enriched for XTX outliers (Supplemental Figure 1: XTX is an analog of FST that measures differentiation in allele frequencies across populations).
-To elucidate patterns of multivariate association, we apply the co-association network analysis and galaxy biplots to these 801 top candidate SNPs.
+The study of environmental pleiotropy and modularity is relevant only to loci under selection.
+In this study we identified a SNP as a top candidate based on whether (i) it was located within a top-candidate gene, and (ii) its allele frequency was associated with at least one environmental variable above and beyond what may be expected for neutrality.
+Our “top candidate” approach identified a total of 117 candidate genes out of a total of 29,920 genes.
+These contigs contained 801 top-candidate SNPs (out of 585,270 exome SNPs) that were strongly associated with at least one environmental variable and were likely either causal or tightly linked to a causal locus.
+This set of top candidate SNPs was enriched for XTX outliers (Supplemental Figure 1: XTX is an analog of FST that measures differentiation in allele frequencies across populations).
+To elucidate patterns of multivariate association, we applied the framework described in Figure 1 to these 801 top candidate SNPs.

-Co-association networks
+Environmental response modules

-Hierarchical clustering of top candidate SNPs revealed a large number of modules in the network.
-For the purposes of presentation, we grouped SNPs into 4 main groups, each with several submodules, classified according to the kinds of environmental variables that are most strongly associated with them: Aridity, Freezing, Geography, and an assorted group we bin as “Multi” (Figure 1A, B).
-Interestingly, this clustering by association signatures does not closely parallel the underlying correlation structure of the environmental variables themselves.
-For example, TD, DD_0, and LAT are all relatively strongly correlated, but the “Freezing” SNPs are strongly correlated with TD and DD_0 but not LAT (Figure 1A, 1B).
+Hierarchical clustering and co-association network analysis of top candidate SNPs revealed a large number of environmental response modules, each of which may contain SNPs from one or more genes.
+For the purposes of presentation, we grouped SNPs into 4 main groups, each with several environmental response modules, classified according to the kinds of environmental variables they were most strongly associated with: Aridity, Freezing, Geography, and an assorted group we bin as “Multi” (Figure 2A, B).
+While we use these four main environmental factor groupings for the purpose of illustration, it is the underlying clustering of the SNPs revealed by co-association networks that is relevant to the study of modularity (Figure 2B-F).
+In the co-association networks, top candidate SNPs are represented by nodes, and SNPs are connected by edges based on their similarity in associations with the environment.
+We chose a threshold for drawing edges based on simulations that showed selected loci adapting to the same environmental variable would be more likely to be connected and false positive neutral loci would be more likely to be unconnected in the network (see Results: Simulated datasets).
+This division of data into groups was necessary to produce coherent visual network plots and to make data analysis more computationally efficient (we found when there were more than ~20,000 edges in the data, computation and plotting of the network were not feasible with the package).
+Because SNPs in the 4 groups are more dissimilar to SNPs in other groups than the criteria we use to calculate modules, they would not be connected by edges in a co-association network.
+Interestingly, this clustering by association signatures does not closely parallel the correlation structure among environmental variables themselves.
+For example, temperature difference (TD), degree-days below 0 (DD_0), and latitude (LAT) are all relatively strongly correlated (> 0.5), but the “Freezing” SNPs are strongly correlated with TD and DD_0 but not LAT (Figure 2A, 2B).